Fiber Laser Applications: Nanosecond Welding

-If you want to gain a deeper understanding of exactly what nanosecond welding is and how pulsed fibers lasers are used to achieve it; as well as finding links to a variety of more detailed whitepapers and webinars on this exclusive process, then read on…
+If you want to gain a deeper understanding of exactly what nanosecond welding is and how pulsed fiber lasers are used to achieve it; as well as finding links to a variety of more detailed whitepapers and webinars on this exclusive process, then read on…

 The process of joining dissimilar metals has long been a challenge for welding and design engineers who have often been told that it’s difficult or that it can’t be done.
 As any metallurgist will tell you, it is the combination of physical properties and metallurgical incompatibility that governs weldability.
 However, there are a lot of potential applications that require such joints, particularly bright metals to steels and aluminum alloys.

-The use of nanosecond lasers for joining is unlike conventional welding in that it does not generate a large melt pool, so opportunity for the formation of these unwanted intermetallic phases is inhibited.
+The use of nanosecond lasers for joining is unlike conventional welding in that it does not generate a large melt pool, so opportunity for the formation of these unwanted inter-metallic phases is inhibited.

-Our redENERGY G4 pulsed fiber lasers operate in the nanosecond pulse regime and feature PulseTune Functionality – allowing users to adjust pulse parameters instantly for each different stage of the welding process, providing a tailored solution for effective nanosecond welding.
+Our redENERGY G4 pulsed fiber lasers operate in the nanosecond pulse regime and feature PulseTune Functionality – allowing users to adjust pulse parameters instantly for each different stage of the process, providing a tailored solution for effective nanosecond welding.